yoon-thiri04/fire-fighter-robot-arduino/README.md

 ## Getting Started
 1. Clone the repository.
-2. Follow the instructions in `Code.md` to upload the code to the Arduino UNO.
+2. Follow the code instructions in `Code.md` to upload the code to the Arduino UNO.
 3. Assemble the components as shown in `Circuit.jpg`.
 4. Power on the robot and observe its operation as it detects and extinguishes fires.

-## Future Enhancements
-- Integration of additional sensors for more robust fire detection.
-- Improvements in movement algorithms for faster response times.
-- Enhanced power management for longer operational periods.

 ---